facebook/react-native-website/docs/the-new-architecture/landing-page.md

 ### For library maintainers

-First, you'll need to learn about the primary components of the New Architecture: TurboModules, Fabric, and CodeGen.
-Learn more about these concepts in the [Pillars](pillars) section.
+First, read up on the core concepts outlined in the [Pillars](pillars) section.

 Then, for a **how-to guide** on supporting the New Architecture, check out the [Migration](../new-architecture-library-info) guide.